 The Ensemble meets regularly from September to July and performs at exciting events across London and beyond.

-LYFE is open for improver to advanced level musicians of any instrument.
-This means that you should be confident using your instrument and be able to play independently but do not need to have passed any particular grade.
+LYFE is open to confident musicians of any instrument.
+This means that you should be able to play your instrument independently and confidently, but do not need to have passed any particular grade.
 All music is taught by ear and no previous experience of folk music is needed.

 London Youth Folk Ensemble is an annual commitment and places are offered after you attend our Sampler session at the start of the Autumn term.